mza79/rtd-tutorial/docs/source/usage/index.rst

 The most important thing about developing is viewing your change.

 After adding content to your file.
-Make a commit in your Git branch and go to your hyperlink<https://readthedocs.org/projects/mza79-rtd-tutorial/builds/>
-and check for build status.
-If build successful, you can click the completed build then click the buttons :guilabel:`view docs` on the right to view your change.
+Make a commit in your Git branch and go to `Document Builds <https://readthedocs.org/projects/mza79-rtd-tutorial/builds/>`_ Check for build status, if build successful, you can click the completed build then click the buttons :guilabel:`view docs` on the right to view your change.

 How to Write Headers